Home >> China Attractions >> Guangzhou >> Guangzhou Transportation

 By Taxi

-The starting charge for taxi in Guangzhou is ¥7 for the first 2.3 kilometers, or about 1.4 miles.
-After that is ¥2.6 for each kilometer.
+Taxi charges CNY 10.00 for the first 2.5 km (1.55 mi) and CNY 2.60 per succeeding kilometer.
 The cost may be slightly different, depending on the taxi operators. ¥1 fuel surcharge is now added.
 The taxis are in different colours as they are belonging to different companies.
 Yellow, red and green ones are commonly to be seen in the streets.

 Guangzhou Maps